zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/2provision/provision.md

-# Provisioning the PeopleSoft Application
+# Provision the PeopleSoft Application

 ## Introduction